HACC2022/PCPLUG/README.md

 ## How we built it

-We spent about 40 hour collectively to build the app, a breif [timeline is avaliable](https://github.com/HACC2022/PCPLUG/blob/main/CHANGELOG.md).
+We spent about 40 hours collectively to build the app, a brief [timeline is avaliable](https://github.com/HACC2022/PCPLUG/blob/main/CHANGELOG.md).

 The software used to build this app include: